akshayrdeodhar/CoqZIter/report.md

 We start with proposing a set of theorems that can serve as a basis for analysis and transformations by the compiler once proven correct.
 These are provided in \autoref{theorems}.

-As address expressions calculate byte offsets, and iterators take integer values, all of our transformations can be expressed as theorems on Integers.
+As address expressions calculate byte offsets, and iterators take integer values, all of our transformations can be expressed as theorems on integers.
 Hence, we utilize the `Zarith` module of the Coq Standard Library which defines the abstract binary integer type `Z`, operations on `Z`, and further contains a rich set of useful lemmas.

 We define our **Iterator** in terms of its _start_, _end_, and _step_ values over `Z`.
 The definition is meant to characterize the _set of integer values that the iterator may take_, and can be used to represent a loop iterator of the form `FOR I = _START, _END, _STEP`{.f} or a hardware counter of the form `(_START until _END by _STEP)`{.py}.